 Degen said the stones had already been removed, so conditions were right to also do preventive work on the main wall.
-The original sidewall ran parallel to the bridge, he said, but "we made the decision to construct the new sidewall on a 45-degree angle.”
+The original sidewall ran parallel to the bridge, he said, but “we made the decision to construct the new sidewall on a 45-degree angle.”
 The change, he explained, would divert the water away from the supportive wall.

 “After we had been in there for a few days, we ascertained that the foundation under the main support walls was being washed away by the shifting river,” said Degen.
 “We were only supposed to replace the side banks, which had collapsed.”

 Gualco said he received an email from a resident on Aug.
 15, about landslides at the supportive stones.
 The email contained several photographs of supportive earth’s slide into the river.
 From that email and an on-site visit, Gualco moved the matter to Town Manager Mark Haddad.
 Gualco waived the wetlands variance and other impediments to repair by declaring the area an emergency.
 Haddad moved the project to Delaney, who then hired Degen.